AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 ```

 ## Core Structure (HTML)
 Let’s start with the HTML structure in [`index.html`](index.html), at the top of the `<body>` are the "call" UI elements.
-This includes a container for the remote videos, a container for the local user with buttons for muting and unmuting the audio/video, and a button to leave the chat.
+These include a container for the remote videos, a container for the local user with buttons for muting and unmuting the audio/video, and a button to leave the chat.

 Aside from the call UI, we'll need an overlay screen for users to input the URL to their avatars, and a button to join the channel.